Shamima Rahman: Research

 In 1999, Rahman was part of the research team funded by Wellcome Trust that reported the "first missense mutation in the mtDNA gene for subunit II of cytochrome c oxidase (COX)."
 The study identified the mutation in a 14-year-old boy suffering from proximal myopathy and lactic acidosis.

-She runs the Mitochondrial Research Group at UCL ICH, which she founded in 2000, that focuses on improving the "outcomes for children with mitochondrial and other metabolic diseases" through the discovery of mitochondrial disease genes, development of novel computational diagnostic strategies and therapeutic approaches in the absence of effective treatments.
+She runs the Mitochondrial Research Group at UCL ICH that focuses on improving the "outcomes for children with mitochondrial and other metabolic diseases" through the discovery of mitochondrial disease genes, development of novel computational diagnostic strategies and therapeutic approaches in the absence of effective treatments.
 The Group has conducted several long-term projects that implement an integrative genomics approach to "identify novel nuclear genes and gene variants responsible for human mitochondrial disease."
-This includes deep phenotyping of patients, homozygosity mapping, sequence analysis of candidate genes, and high throughput 'next generation' sequencing methods, as well as developing and establishing novel bioinformatics pipelines, and multiple functional studies to uncover the pathogenicity of disease-causing mutations.
 In addition to elucidating new disease mechanisms, the Group has discovered new disease genes, in particular a complex I assembly factor and genes needed for mitochondrial DNA maintenance, biosynthesis of coenzyme Q10 and mitochondrial homeostasis.
 A number of small molecule therapies for mitochondrial disease have also been evaluated, including vitamins and cofactors, decanoic acid, and nonsense readthrough agents; the Group is in the process of developing a gene therapy programme to address these disorders.
 Rahman currently leads an National Institute for Health and Care Research (NIHR)-funded study on ClinGen gene curations and contributes to ClinVar variant curations for primary mitochondrial diseases.

 Since its inception, the projects undertaken by the Group have provided genetic diagnoses for hundreds of patients referred from and beyond GOSH, leading to an increased diagnostic rate in a research setting (from 5 percent 20 years ago to approximately 70 percent in the present day).
 They have also contributed to the development of in silico resources, such as the international classification of inherited metabolic disease (ICIMD) and the Leigh Syndrome Map, for mitochondrial and other inherited metabolic diseases.

-Teaching

-Since 1997, Rahman has been teaching on the annual Practical Neurology Study Days at UCL ICH.
-She also delivers regular clinical teaching at GOSH across the metabolic, neurology and critical care departments.

-Rahman was appointed as the professor of paediatric metabolic medicine at UCL's Genetics and Genomic Medicine department in 2014.
-She has supervised more than 30 PhD, MSc and BSc students during her career.
-She has also been invited to conduct over 150 national and international lectures.